Plymouth awarded share of Cultural Development Fund

 A project to build Plymouth’s creative industries and nurture creative people power has been awarded £3.5 million by the Department for Digital, Culture, Media and Sport.

 The money is part of a £20m Cultural Development Fund for the regions announced by Culture Secretary Jeremy Wright.
 An additional £750,000 has been awarded to Mayflower400, with the remaining £2.75m to help fund new creative sector initiatives in the city – like the Illuminate light festival in which the University is a key partner.

-The Illuminate Festival of Light at the Royal William Yard, which took place on 22–25 November 2018
+The Illuminate Festival of Light at the Royal William Yard, which, this year, took place at various venues around the city

 The University’s vision is to be recognised as a leading player in the growth, productivity and resilience of the Creative Economy in the South West.
 Working alongside our talented staff, students and strategic partners towards an ambitious common goal, the University aims to achieve a step-change in Plymouth’s Creative Economy; making it a more attractive place to study, live, work and visit.

 Over the last five years, the University has played a leading role in the development and delivery of key externally funded projects including:

 Horizon - a £1.1 million collaborative programme of visual contemporary arts, funded through Arts Council England’s (ACE’s) Ambition for Excellence fund, which aimed to achieve a major ‘step-change’ in Plymouth’s visual arts ecology.